ItsNesh/secure-programming/glossary.md

 **End of Glossary**.

 # Glossary of Concepts Covered in the Secure Programming Sample Exam
+*All definitions are derived from the sample exam content and augmented with general security knowledge.*

 ### A – MITRE ATT&CK Matrix
 **Definition:** A globally‑accessible framework that categorises adversary **tactics**, **techniques**, and **procedures** (TTPs) used during cyber‑attacks.
 **Expanded explanation:** Rather than tracking individual vulnerabilities, ATT&CK maps the *behaviour* of attackers (e.g., “Credential Dumping”, “Lateral Movement”) and provides a common language for threat‑intelligence sharing, detection engineering, and red‑team planning.
 It helps defenders understand *how* a compromise happens, not just *what* is vulnerable.